kenyonke/Representation_Learning_on_Networks_Collection/README.md

 paper: https://arxiv.org/abs/1609.02907
 code: https://github.com/tkipf/gcn

-A node representation learning method based on the structure information (Ajacency matrix) and node features.
+A node representation learning method based on the structure information (adjacency matrix) and node features.
 GCN makes use of the idea of CNN and create a weight sharing filter for learning latent features.

 ## Node2vec